Is it just the accommodation in rural India that makes it so magical?

 Shakti in the Himalaya – Luxurious Adventure in the Himalayas

 What better way to experience the Himalayas than staying in refined cottages in a quiet location with stunning views.
 That you can walk between many of them with a private guide only adds to the immersive experience.
 Shakti in the Himalaya is a unique offering of properties spanning one end of the India Himalaya to the other – Ladakh, Kumaon & Sikkim.
-Unrivalled in mountain luxury and rejuvenation, this really is an experience not to be missed.
+Unrivaled in mountain luxury and rejuvenation, this really is an experience not to be missed.
 Pricey yes, but worth it – most definitely.